ubikorp/astro-lacking/src/content/post/playlists/2020-11-03-playlist-for-november-3-2020.md

 tags:
 - The Apples In Stereo
 - Artichoke
-- Bill Callahan & Bonnie 'Prince' Billy
+- Bill Callahan & Bonnie "Prince" Billy
 - Blitzen Trapper
 - The Bobby Lees
 - The Brunettes